Wandalen/wTools/module/core/process_tools/docs/feature/003_environment_detection.md

 ### Design

-Detection is purely environment-variable-based: the function calls `std::env::var()` for each known CI variable and returns `true` on the first hit.
+Detection is purely environment-variable-based: the function checks each known CI variable for presence and returns true on the first hit.
 No process introspection, no filesystem reads, no external calls.
-This makes the function `O(n)` in the number of CI platforms checked and free of I/O side effects.
+This makes the function linear in the number of CI platforms checked and free of I/O side effects.

 The feature is included in both `default` and `full`, so projects get `is_cicd()` without any special configuration.
 Callers that don't need CI detection can exclude it by using `default-features = false` and omitting `process_environment_is_cicd` from their explicit features list.